 - Proof of termination of any previous marriages (divorce decree or death certificate).
 This document must also be translated to Serbian;

 Documents under 3 and 4, after being notarized by the consular officer, are taken to the Ministry of Foreign Affairs (MFA) for the final notarization.
-The MFA address is Kneza Miloša 24-26 in Belgrade.
-For more information about hours of operation and contact information, please visit the official webpage of the Serbian Ministry of Foreign Affairs.
+The MFA address is Kneza Miloša 24-26 in Belgrade, walk-in service, Monday-Friday 9:00am-3:00pm.

 The marriage is recorded in the civil Registry.
 A Serbian marriage certificate will be issued.
 One version will be in Serbian and the other in so-called international form (which includes English).
 In order to use a Serbian public document in the U.S., it must be certified with an Apostille under the terms of the Hague Convention.